jadelma5/megr2156-portfolio/docs/assignments/A03/index.md

 ### Length Calculation

 Now that we have the cross sectional area we can find the max length beam without going over the allowed deflection.
 I did this by using the deflection equation where the deflction = (force*Length)/(Youngs Modulus*Area) and isolate length since all the other variables are known.
-Since we have the lneght isolated I plugged in all the values and found the maximum lenght of the beam to be 52.92 inches.
+Since we have the length isolated I plugged in all the values and found the maximum lenght of the beam to be 52.92 inches.

 ## CAD Modeling